BGnoinski/gnoinski.ca/ben/build_site/content/How_this_site_came_to_be.md

         docker run -td -p 8080:8080 -v $(current_dir):/site --name bengnoinskidev -u $(USER) gnoinski.ca:latest /bin/bash -c '/site/develop_server.sh start 8080 && sleep 1d'
 ```

-I am going to host this using Cloudfront backed by s3.
-I'm undecided if I should continue on with how I'm going to upload and host the site or do that in another post.
+<span style="color:#054300">I am going to host this using Cloudfront backed by s3.
+I'm undecided if I should continue on with how I'm going to upload and host the site or do that in another post.</span>

+Well It has been decided [Part2 Uploading My New Site to S3](uploading-my-new-site-to-s3.html)